samratbhatnagar/Cognitive-search-JFK/02 - Web UI Template/README.md

 ## Customize

-From the home page, you can select the **Customize** link on the menu, to upload your own logo and set the header styles.
+From the home page, you can select the **Customize** link on the menu, to upload your own logo and set the header and footer styles.

 ![Customize your experience.](media/customize-page.png "Customize")